Mixed Beginnings – Solid Future

 From its inception in 1996 up until 2002, the club only participated in 5 finals series within its senior grades, being credited with 1 (C grade) premiership in 1999.
 From 2002 through till 2014, the Club’s senior teams have played in 38 finals series, winning 9 Premierships.

 The facility is run by the West Lakes Sports and Social Club, which shares its tenancy with the Henley and Grange Baseball Club and the SMOSH West Lakes FC.
 It is very much community and family orientated and boasts a comprehensive juniors programme with experienced coaches and dedicated volunteers.
-With the sad loss of Club Legend Rodney “John Boy” Moody in 2015 (37 year service – Life Member and SAAFL Merit Award recipient) the club have honoured him with a plaque on the western wing.
-Player development as well as the Lions commitment to promote youth, is reflected that it now fields 5 Senior and 13 Junior Grades.
+With the sad loss of Club Legend Rodney “John Boy” Moody in 2015 (37 year service – Life Member and SAAFL Merit Award recipient) the club have honoured him with a plaque on the western wing and a brand new electronic scoreboard partially funded by local businesses and supporters – in his honour.
+Player development as well as the Lions commitment to promote youth, is reflected in that it now fields 6 Senior and 13 Junior Grades.

 The club is well governed by young professionals, has support from members and sponsors, is financially sound, as well as playing a good standard of amateur league football suggesting a long and bright future.
 We invite any persons who may just want to be social spectators or if looking for some active involvement within the football club in any capacity, to check out our clubrooms and have chat with members and staff.